jamesodhunt/async-rust/doc/async-rust.md

   let y = foo();
   ```

 - Answer: Not much!
-The functions are have not started running yet!!
+The functions have not started running yet!!

 ## Async: Call and wait for an async function (2)